HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ## 1. Finding and downloading XRISM observations of LMC N132D

+Our first task is to determine which XRISM observations are relevant to the source that we are interested in.

+We are going in with the knowledge that LMC N132D has been observed by XRISM, but of course there is no guarantee that _your_ source of interest has been, so this is an important exploratory step.

 ### Determining the name of the XRISM observation summary table

+HEASARC maintains tables that contain information about every observation taken by each of the missions in its archive.
+We will use XRISM's table to find observations that should be relevant to our source.

+The name of the XRISM observation summary table is 'xrismmastr', but as you may not know that a priori, we demonstrate how to identify the correct table for a given mission.

+Using the AstroQuery Python module (specifically this Heasarc object), we list all catalogs that are a) related to XRISM, and b) are flagged as 'master' (meaning the summary table of observations).
+This should only return one catalog for any mission you pass to 'keywords':

 ```{code-cell} python
 catalog_name = Heasarc.list_catalogs(master=True, keywords="xrism")[0]["name"]